Custom AI Agent Development

 How Agent Engagements Are Structured

-Fixed scope; defined deliverables; the engineer who scopes it builds it.
+Fixed scope; defined deliverables; the senior engineering that scopes it builds it.

-• Scoping call (20 min): Review your GCC or GCC-High environment, confirm the target use case, verify connector and feature availability, and agree on a fixed-price quote.
+- Scoping call (20 min): Review your GCC environment, confirm the target use case, verify connector and feature availability, and agree on a fixed-price quote.

-• Build inside your tenant: All engineering executed inside your GCC or GCC-High environment.
+- Build inside your tenant: All engineering executed inside your GCC environment.
 No external data processing.
 Weekly progress demos.
 Security team can review at any point.

 Need a starting point?
 The GCC AI Jumpstart delivers 2–3 production agents in 6–8 weeks with governance and training included.
 Fixed price: $40,000–$60,000.